culturing/poems/Poems/2024-01-12/02 Doubt.md

 but doubt that this doubt could reach certainty, clarity, truth, or obedience, all of which go into care.
 Does my doctor doubt?
-For if so, he will not be must trusted.
+For if so, he will not be much trusted.
 If not, he shall not follow science.
 I go now to bed, to the sweeter rest, free from doubt and its faithful unfaithfulness,